 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The DeVille DTS model's suspension filters out vibration and bumps, but it feels much firmer than Cadillacs of yore.
-That's good because the DeVille doesn't float around like those older machines, which could sometimes induce nausea in rear-seat passengers.
-Though not as firm as a BMW 5 Series, the DeVille's suspension settings provide a well-controlled ride.
-Bumps are felt, but muffled to comfortable levels.
-Go around a fast, sweeping turn and potholes and bumps won't upset the suspension, a benefit of the DeVille's highly rigid chassis.
-This makes the DeVille safer and more comfortable to drive in tight quarters, which is important in the big city where you're often surrounded by big trucks and aggressive cab drivers.
+The DeVille rides as supple as you would expect of a Cadillac.
+The suspension filters unwanted vibration and bumps, but doesn't let the car float around like a boat.
+Though not as firm as a BMW, the DeVille provides a well-controlled ride.
+Bumps are felt, but suppressed to comfortable levels.
+Go around a fast, sweeping turn and potholes won't upset the car's balance, a benefit of the DeVille's highly rigid chassis.
+We feel this makes the DeVille safer and more comfortable to drive in tight quarters, important in big cities when surrounded by big trucks and aggressive cab drivers.

-Aluminum suspension components reduce unsprung weight (the weight that moves with each wheel as it reacts to the road variations), so the springs don't have to be as stiff to keep the wheels in firm contact with the road.
+Cadillac has achieved its luxury/sports duality by engineering a solid platform that can be extensively tailored to the individual buyer's tastes.
+The DeVille benefits from technology and higher-quality manufacturing.
+Aluminum suspension components reduce unsprung weight (the weight that moves with each wheel as it reacts to irregularities in the road), so the springs don't have to be as stiff to keep the wheels in firm contact with the pavement.
 This translates into more comfort on the highway without having to sacrifice handling.
-The highway ride is as supple as you would expect of a Cadillac.
-Yet, the new DeVille does not feel like the proverbial boat once associated with big American cars.
-It's smooth and stable at high speeds.
-The steering is precise and direct, so the car always goes where intended without having to think about it.